Maine Month-to-Month Lease Agreement

 • Radon DisclosureMaine requires landlords to test radon levels for safety.
 The tenant must also receive information about the risks of radon gas, and sign an addendum along with the landlord to acknowledge reading and understanding it.

-• Energy Efficiency Disclosure – Maine rental agreements where the tenant will pay utility costs (either directly or through the landlord) must contain an energy efficiency statement including disclosure of either the utility supplier’s information or the property’s 12-month energy consumption history.
+• Energy Efficiency Disclosure – Maine rentals must provide an energy efficiency statement where the tenant will pay utility costs (either directly or through the landlord), including disclosure of either the utility supplier’s information or the property’s 12-month energy consumption history.
+The report must also be made available to anybody who asks for it.

 • Common Area Utility Disclosure – Maine leases for property that shares a utility line with a common area (i.e., stairwell, hallway, storage area, water heaters, etc.) or other areas outside of the dwelling must disclose this to the tenant in the lease.